Six planning dimensions.

 A tax attorney optimizes for tax.
 An immigration lawyer optimizes for status.
 A wealth manager optimizes for returns.
 None of them are positioned to optimize for the interaction effects between all three simultaneously.
 That gap is where sovereign planning decisions go wrong — not through incompetence, but through structural fragmentation.

 We begin with your jurisdictional exposure — where you hold citizenship, residency, tax obligations, and assets today.
-Then we map the interaction effects: how a residency change in one jurisdiction cascades through tax obligations in another.
+Then we map the interaction effects.
 The architecture becomes visible.
 The sequencing becomes clear.
+The diagnostic is not a discovery call.
+It is a working document your advisory team can use from day one.